 Baxter launched OLIMEL, the company's latest triple-chamber container system for parenteral nutrition, in France and Switzerland.

 2010 - Baxter received regulatory approval in Austria and the Czech Republic for PREFLUCEL seasonal flu vaccine.

-Baxter opened new R&D facility in Alliance Park, Belgium.
+Baxter opened a new R&D facility in Alliance Park, Belgium.

-2011 - Company formed Baxter Ventures, which will commit up to $200 million in equity to fund early stage products and therapies, and accelerate innovation and growth.
+2011 - Baxter Ventures was launched as a means to invest up to $200 million in equity to fund early stage products and therapies, and accelerate innovation and growth.

 Baxter entered into definitive agreement to acquire Baxa Corporation, a privately held company that manufactures automated compounding systems for parenteral nutrition and other automation technology for hospital pharmacies.

 Baxter received European regulatory approval for the use of KIOVIG to treat multifocal motor neuropathy, an autoimmune disorder characterized by progressive weakness in the limbs.

 The FDA approved subcutaneous administration of GAMMAGARD LIQUID for patients with primary immunodeficiency.